pdjonov/vec3.net/Content/posts/2025-11-21-fixing-SPIR-V-assembly-with-regex.md

 Well _this_ is interesting.

 A few things jumped out at me immediately as I scanned the assembly:
-* The compiler put in an `OpCapability ClipDistance`.
+* The compiler did include an `OpCapability ClipDistance`.
 * The compiler put in an _unused_ reference to `BuiltIn CullDistance`, but no `OpCapability CullDistance`.
 * The `BuiltIn ClipDistance` appears in an `OpMemberDecorate`, _not_ an `OpDecorate`...
 * ... because the ClipDistance isn't in a plain variable, it's in a _struct_, `%_struct_15`.
 * `%_struct_15` contains some other stuff as well, like the output vertex position and another unused field for `BuiltIn PointSize`.
 * The final `CullDistance` value is _still_ written through an `OpStore` which writes the value through a pointer in the same way Slang's code does, but that pointer is just formed a little differently.

-For those who don't follow where I got all that from, here's how `OpTypeStruct` works:
+Briefly, for those who don't follow where I got all that from, here's how `OpTypeStruct` works:
 ```spvasm
  %_struct_15 = OpTypeStruct %v4float %float %_arr_float_uint_1 %_arr_float_uint_1
           %5 = OpVariable %_ptr_Output__struct_15 Output